eclipsesource/tabris-js/doc/custom-widgets-android.md

 A Tabris.js widget consists of a [JavaScript API](custom-widgets.md) and a native client side implementation.
 This document describes how to create the native implementation for a custom widget on the Android platform.

-In order to implement a custom widget you will need to build locally.
-Follow the [Local Build guide](local-build.md).
+In order to implement a custom widget you will need to [build locally](build.md).

 ### Building upon Cordova infrastructure